4GeeksAcademy/object-oriented-javascript-tutorial-exercises/exercises/03-Create-new-class/README.md

 # `03` Create a new class

-To create a new lass in Javascript, we have to write the following code:
+To create a new class in Javascript, we have to write the following code:

 ```js
 class ClassName{